-- National Speech & Debate Association Membership: Only Association paid members in good standing are permitted to participate in the district tournament.
+- 1. National Speech & Debate Association Membership: Only Association paid members in good standing are permitted to participate in the district tournament.
 It is the affirmative duty of each coach to provide proof of Association membership and proof of website registration for each new student member entered in the district contest.
 The District Committee must disqualify any non-member student from competition.
 Beginning with the 2014-2015 school year, only students officially registered as a member user on the organization website (www.speechanddebate.org) may compete in district competition.
 Further, only students who are registered will count toward a school's allotment. - A. Students must be paid members prior to the district tournament entry deadline set by the District Committee.
-All necessary fees must be submitted to the national office by this deadline. - B. A student may not have attended a secondary school more than nine semesters and must meet the age/eligibility requirements of their state activities association. - C. Students must be officially registered as a member user with a valid, unique email address on the organization website. - D. Students must have a minimum of 25 merit points, at least 10 of which were gained in interscholastic contests. - 2.
+All necessary fees must be submitted to the national office by this deadline. - B. A student may not have attended a secondary school more than nine semesters and must meet the age/eligibility requirements of their state activities association. - C. Students must be officially registered as a member user with a valid, unique email address on the organization website. - D. Students must have a minimum of 25 merit points, at least 10 of which were gained in interscholastic contests. - E. Students who compete for a post-secondary institution while they are in high school are ineligible to compete at the district and National Tournament. - 2.
 Community Standards: Prior to registering online for the district contest, all coaches are required to confirm the following statement: "I certify that we, the coach(es), student(s), administrator(s) directly affiliated with our NSDA chapter, have agreed that the student performance(s) reflect(s) our school standards in terms of subject matter, language, and use of gesture."